 The emotional requirements to adopt in South Carolina may be the most important to the overall success of an adoption, even though there aren’t documents that can prove you’re emotionally prepared to adopt (unlike many of the other requirements for adopting a child in South Carolina).
 Some of the emotional requirements that prospective adoptive parents should consider include:

 Confronting any lingering grief from infertility, miscarriage or letting go of the dream to have a biological child.

 Learning about the South Carolina adoption process, and emotionally preparing yourself accordingly.

 Working with your spouse to get on the same page about your adoption goals and parenting tactics so that both of you are equally excited about the adoption process before you begin.

 Letting go of the expectations that come with being genetically related to your child.

 Educating yourself about maintaining a post-adoption relationship with your child’s birth family.

 Remaining fully committed to adoption, regardless of challenges.
 This is the strongest indicator of success in adoptions.

-Find out if you meet the qualifications for adoption in South Carolina now: call 1-800-ADOPTION or request free adoption information online.
+Find out if you meet our agency's qualifications for adoption in South Carolina now: call 1-800-ADOPTION or request free adoption information online.